Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 12: Hike to Valbona Peak, Theth

 Day 12 is your chance to explore the unbelievable nature that Albania has to offer.
-Pack a backpack and prepare to do the most beautiful hike from Theth to Valbona peak and back.
+Pack a backpack and prepare to do the most beautiful hike from Theth to Valbona Peak and back.

 albania itinerary Theth to Valbona peak hike